Dan Henry 1937 Dress Chronograph instructions VK61

 To use the tachymeter for measuring speed: Start the chronograph at the beginning of a 1-kilometer or 1-mile distance.
 At the end of the distance, the point on the scale next to the second hand indicates your speed.

 To measure distance: While traveling at a constant speed, the tachymeter can also be used to measure distance.
 Start the chronograph at the beginning of the length to be measured.
 When the second-hand reaches the point on the tachymeter scale where the speed indicated equals the speed of the vehicle, one unit of distance (miles if speed is miles per hour, kilometers if kilometers per hour, etc.) has been covered.

 For example, if you travel at a constant 80 mph (or at 80 km/h), then the distance traveled while the second-hand sweeps to "80" (45 seconds) will be exactly 1 mile at 80 mph (or 1 kilometer at 80 km/h).

 Your chronograph has been tested for water resistance.
-It is safe to wear in a swimming pool, but not use in a hot bath or saltwater.
+It is safe to wear in a swimming pool, but not use in a hot bath, shower or saltwater.
 The crown must be pushed in completely to ensure that the watch is water-resistant.